-The Board of Directors takes its role as representative of the Company seriously and believes that accountability and stockholder communication is vital to the ongoing growth of the Company.

-Pursuant to this, you are cordially invited to attend the 2023 Annual Meeting of Stockholders of Sonoma Pharmaceuticals, Inc. The meeting will be held at 2:00 p.m.
-MDT, on Thursday, September 14, 2023, in the Company's office at 5445 Conestoga Court, Unit 150, Boulder, CO, 80301.

-The formal notice of the 2023 Annual Meeting and proxy statement have been made a part of this invitation.
+The Board of Directors takes its role as representative of the Company seriously and believes that accountability and stockholder communication are vital to the ongoing growth of the Company.
+Pursuant to this, you are cordially invited to attend the 2025 Annual Meeting of Stockholders of Sonoma Pharmaceuticals, Inc. The meeting will be held at 2:00 p.m.
+MDT, on Wednesday, August 27, 2025, in the Company's office at 5445 Conestoga Court, Unit 150, Boulder, CO, 80301.
+The formal notice of the 2025 Annual Meeting and proxy statement have been made a part of this invitation.

-At this year's meeting, we will vote on the election of Jerry McLaughlin as Class III director and the ratification of the selection of Frazier & Deeter, LLC as our independent registered public accounting firm.
+At this year's meeting, we will vote on the election of Dr. Jay Birnbaum as a Class II director and the ratification of the selection of Frazier & Deeter, LLC as our independent registered public accounting firm.
 We will also conduct a non-binding advisory vote to approve the compensation of our named executive officers.
-Finally, we will transact such other business as may properly come before the meeting.